novus0x/floua-app/README.md

 - Publish any clone or derivative work based on this project, whether modified or not.
 - Use this project or its components for commercial purposes without explicit written permission.

+**Changes to this License**:
+The author reserves the right to modify, update, or change the terms of this license at any time.
+Any modifications will be posted in this repository.
+Continued use of this software after any change to this license constitutes acceptance of the updated terms.
+You are encouraged to review the license periodically to stay informed of any updates.

 By viewing or using this repository, you agree to respect the creator’s ownership and originality.

 📬 For permissions or collaboration requests, please [open an issue](https://github.com/novus0x/floua-app/issues) or contact me via GitHub: [@novus0x](https://github.com/novus0x)